4 Reasons to Rethink Cashing Out Your 401(k) or IRA Early

 It's tempting to cash out your retirement savings in the midst of a short-term cash crunch.
 After all, you worked hard to save that money.
 And if you've had a recent job change, you likely know how much you have down to the penny.
-While the money may seem to beckon you to take it now, let me introduce four important reasons to ignore that call.
+While the money may seem to beckon you to take it now, consider four important reasons to ignore that call.

 More and more people are dipping into their retirement accounts before they retire.
-According to recent research , 37% of people have taken money out of an IRA or 401(k) before age 59½—the age you can make a withdrawal without a penalty.
+According to recent research*, 34% of savers aged 35 to 54 have taken money out of an IRA or 401(k) before age 59½—the age you can make a withdrawal without a penalty.

-That represents an increase of nearly 30% since 2015.
-For those under age 34, the likelihood is even higher, with 60% reporting that they've already taken some cash.
+For those under age 34, the likelihood is even higher, with 64% reporting that they've already taken some cash.

 Your retirement account grows tax-deferred until you withdraw.
 Taking the cash could mean a higher tax bill.
 The withdrawal amount is added to your normal income, potentially putting you in a higher tax bracket.